curefate/rl_research/README.md

 ![](/picture/figure2.png)
 ## Discussion
 ### Result
 The agent was trained in `walker_walk` enrivonment and evaluated in `color_hard` mode (changed background color).
 Baseline is origin SAC.
-Above figures show method in this project can improve proformence.
+Figures show method in this project can improve proformence.
 ![](/picture/figure3.png)
 ![](/picture/figure5.png)
 ### Limitation